doableware/djongo/docs/docs/get-started.md

 ## Usage with Django

-Djongo connector for MongoDB ensures that you:
+Djongo connector ensures that you:

  * Reuse Django Models/ORM
  * Work with the original Django variant
  * Future proof your code
  * Atomic SQL JOIN operations

-Refer to [Integrating Django with MongoDB](/djongo/integrating-django-with-mongodb/) for the detailed reference.
 Get [expert support](https://www.patreon.com/nesdis) for complex projects.

 ## Use Django Admin to add documents